learn-co-students/ruby-enumerables-introduction-to-map-and-reduce-lab-online-web-prework/README.md

-# Introduction to Map and Reduce Lab
+lear# Introduction to Map and Reduce Lab

 ## Learning Goals